apache/spark/docs/sql-data-sources-protobuf.md

 .option("topic", "topic2")
 .start()

-// Alternatively, you can decode and encode the SQL columns into protobuf format using protobuf class name.
+// Alternatively, you can decode and encode the SQL columns into protobuf format using protobuf
-// The specified Protobuf class must match the data, otherwise the behavior is undefined: it may fail or return arbitrary result.
+// class name.
+The specified Protobuf class must match the data, otherwise the behavior is undefined:
+// it may fail or return arbitrary result.
 The jar containing Java class should be shaded.
-Specifically, `com.google.protobuf.*` should be shaded to `org.sparkproject.spark-protobuf.protobuf.*`. val output = df
+// Specifically, `com.google.protobuf.*` should be shaded to `org.sparkproject.spark-protobuf.protobuf.*`.
+var output = df
-.select(from_protobuf($"value", "org.spark.protobuf.User") as $"user")
+.select(from_protobuf($"value", "org.sparkproject.spark-protobuf.protobuf.AppEvent") as $"event")
-.where("user.favorite_color == \"red\"")
+.where("event.name == \"alice\"")

-.select(to_protobuf($"user", "org.spark.protobuf.User") as $"value")
+output.printSchema()
+// root
+//  |--event: struct (nullable = true)
+//  |    |-- name : string (nullable = true)
+//  |    |-- id: long (nullable = true)
+//  |    |-- context: string (nullable = true)

+output = output.select(to_protobuf($"event", "org.sparkproject.spark-protobuf.protobuf.AppEvent") as $"event")

 val query = output
 .writeStream